mikarinneoracle/actions-example-with-OCI-runner/README.md

-# GitHub Actions example with OCI Runner
+# GitHub Actions example with OCI Runner using a short-lived token for OCI Registry (Docker image registry)

 ## Instructions to test this